-Students who drive to school, should park their car in the appropriate spot upon arrival and leave the parking lot immediately.
+Students who drive to school, should park their car in the front parking lot in an assigned spot upon arrival and leave the parking lot immediately.
+Students are not permitted to park in the back parking lot of school for any reason.
 Students should NOT blare the car radio while car is on the campus, and should NOT cruise around or through the parking lot before or after school.